“Christ crucified” is the pattern for discipleship, the test of its genuineness, and the Jesus that Christians are summoned to emulate.

 Even though the gifts of the Spirit were manifest in the congregation, the dissension and backbiting among the Corinthians evidenced they were anything but “spiritual.”
 Miraculous displays have their place, but by themselves, they do not constitute wisdom or power.
 Instead, Paul pointed to the Cross:

-- “Seeing that Jews ask for signs, and Greeks seek after wisdom; but we preach Christ crucified; to Jews, scandal; to Gentiles, folly, but to them who are called, both Jews and Greeks, Christ, the power and the wisdom of God” – (1 Corinthians 1:22-24).
+- “Seeing that Jews ask for signs, and Greeks seek after wisdom, but we preach Christ crucified; to Jews, scandal; to Gentiles, folly, but to them who are called, both Jews and Greeks, Christ, the power and the wisdom of God” – (1 Corinthians 1:22-24).

 To any patriotic first-century Jew, the idea of a crucified Messiah was a contradiction in terms.
 To Gentiles, the claim that the answer to humanity’s plight was found in the shameful execution of a powerless man by the world’s mightiest empire was sheer nonsense.
 Yet it was by that very means that God achieved victory over sin, death, and Satan.
 Therefore, the proclamation of “a crucified Messiah” is the “wisdom and power of God,” for the very scandalous and foolish proclamation of “Christ crucified” became the “power of God” that brought salvation to the Corinthians.

 In contrast, the “rulers of this age” did not understand genuine wisdom or God’s power.
-If they had, they would not have “crucified the Lord of glory,” an act which sealed their own doom.
+If they had, they would not have “crucified the Lord of glory,” an act that sealed their own doom.
 By the “rulers of this age,” Paul meant the nonhuman entities he elsewhere labeled “principalities, the powers, the world-rulers of this darkness, the spiritual hosts of wickedness in the heavenlies.”

 Despite their spiritual powers, those otherworldly creatures proved incapable of comprehending what God would do through the execution of His Son, the very thing orchestrated by them.
 The paradigm of the Cross can only be comprehended through revelation “by the Spirit of God.”
 Christ crucified is contrary to the ways and “wisdom” of this age.
 Only those who have the Spirit of God, and thus, the “mind of Christ” can understand the “power and wisdom” demonstrated by God on Calvary before the entire world.